dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

 Use `nano provision.sh` to make it in nano
 Don't use notepad or windows files, it wont copy over properly, make sure to open with `#!/bin/bash`

+## If your vagrant file breaks
+- delete the .vagrant folder
+- use vm virtualbox manager to power off and remove the machine

 ## Linux commands you can do in a provisions file
 - `sudo apt-get update` update system